 Belgian Tervuren Overview

 Easy to train

-Need a lot of exercise
+Needs a lot of exercise and mental stimulation

 More Dog Breeds and Further Research